 The Spiralizer changed the way I eat vegetables.
-I know that’s quite a strong statement, but it’s true.

 The inexpensive, easy-to-use kitchen tool opened up a whole other realm of culinary possibility, ushering back creativity and inspiration in my approach towards preparing vegetables that had been waning for some time.
 The Spiralizer was a birthday gift from my mom this past year.